Uses of a legal paternity test

 Samples are collected using oral swabs.
 We provide these inside the kit which will be received by your sampler.
 Swabs make it possible to collect DNA quickly and painlessly.
 The sampler will be the person in charge of collecting the swab samples from everybody taking part in the test.
-If its a paternity test, samples will be needed from the alleged father, the mother and the child or children.
-Swabs need to be rubbed inside the mouth for ten seconds and then left to dry.
+If it’s a paternity test, samples will be needed from the alleged father, the mother and the child or children.
+Swabs need to be rubbed inside the mouth for 1 minute and then left to dry.
 The Samplers will then close and label each sample making sure that no-one comes into contact with the said samples.
 They are then sent immediately to our offices in the envelopes provided.

-The passport photos are used so as to identify the test participants.
+The passport photos are used to identify the test participants.
 The sampler will need to sign these, stating that the people represented in the photographs are the same people who are providing DNA testing samples for the test.
 Further identification is by means of the identification documents of which you will need to take the original plus two photocopies.

 If you would like to see step-by-step instructions about the collection of samples just go to our sample collection guide page